College Factual by our College Data Analytics Team

 If you plan on majoring in geological & earth sciences, you won't be alone since the degree program is ranked #95 in the country in terms of popularity.
 So, you have a fair amount of options to choose from when looking for a school.

 College Factual looked at 34 colleges and universities when compiling its 2024 Best Geological & Earth Sciences Schools in the Middle Atlantic Region ranking.
-Combined, these schools handed out 1,361 degrees in geological & earth sciences to qualified students.
+When you put them all together, these colleges and universities awarded 1,215 degrees in geological & earth sciences during the 2021-2022 academic year.

 Jump to one of the following sections: * Degree-Level Rankings